pranay1990/pranay1990/README.md

 #### Hi everyone

-My name is Pranay Barkataki, I have recently successfully defended my doctoral thesis at Visvesvaraya National Institute of Technology, Nagpur, India.
+My name is Pranay Barkataki, I am currently working as a Data Analyst Consultant at Sony India Software Centre Private Limited.
+I have completed my PhD from Visvesvaraya National Institute of Technology, Nagpur, India.
 My research work was on quantum information , and quantum many body systems.
 My background in theoretical physics gives me a strong foundational understanding of the following fields, **statistics**, **linear algebra**, and **calculus**, and as we know that these fields are core ingredients in understanding any machine learning model or performing any data science task.
 In the midst of my Ph.D., I came across the interesting paper written by Carleo Giuseppe on